georgekaragounis/MSc-in-AI-Demokritos-Machine-Learning-Course/README.md

 - Presentation.pdf - The presentation of our project.

+- Data - Folder that includes:

-- Data.txt - The link to download dataset.
+    Data.txt - The link to download the dataset.

-- The_CirCor_DigiScope_Dataset.pdf - The dataset's paper.

 - Requirements.txt - Requirements.

 - Notebook - Folder that includes:

-             The Jupyter Notebook:
+             The Jupyter Notebook : Detection_of_Pneumonia_from_Chest_X-ray_Images.ipynb, where we select the ML model, train and evaluate it.

+- Demo Notebook - Folder that includes:

+                svm_pkl.txt : The link to download the model.

+                Demo.py : User interface.